 Use this knowledge and create beautiful Instagram content to make users choose your product over the others.

-Fit into Instagram environment
+Fit into the Instagram environment

 People enjoy Instagram because of its visual beauty.
 They are following celebrities and their beautiful life, DIYs/crafts, art, travelers and other visually attractive activities and events from life (that many people can’t experience).
 The most important for brands is to fit into this environment and not act like an advertisement.
 People do not want to see ads on Instagram; they want to get visual satisfaction.